xaur/decred-news/journal-template.md

 { _Check #ecosystem room for news._ }

-{ _Check https://github.com/decred/dcrweb/commits/master to detect added/removed services._ }
+{ _Check https://github.com/decred/dcrweb/commits/master for added/removed services._ }

 Warning: the authors of the Decred Journal have no idea about the trustworthiness of any of the services above.
 Please do your own research before trusting your personal information or assets to any entity.